 Water Supply Development.
-Water conservation is the highest priority action for stretching limited water supplies and Improving water security, but the Partnership also recognizes the current and future need for additional supplies, which may come from storage or other novel water supply options.
+Water conservation is the highest priority action for stretching limited water supplies and improving water security, but the Partnership also recognizes the current and future need for additional supplies, which may come from storage, water reuse, or other novel water supply options.
 The City of Yachats is currently facing water shortages, especially during drought years.
 There are also increasing reports of current water insecurity for self-supplied water users, which includes water for rural residents, irrigators, livestock, and self-supplied industry.
 This includes increasing anecdotal reports of wells going dry earlier in the summer and increased demand for bulk water and water deliveries.
 Georgia Pacific is the largest single water user in the region, and they are beginning to experience shortages, especially during drought years.
-Within the next 50 years, it is expected that municipalities may experience future water shortages due to decreasing summer supplies and increasing summer demand.
+Within the next 50 years, it is projected that municipalities may experience future water shortages due to decreasing summer supplies and increasing summer demand.

 Performance Metrics